ryichando/libuipc-github-actions/README.md

 ### 🐳 Docker Sealed

 The original libuipc recommends installing specific versions of GCC compilers and the NVIDIA CUDA toolkit using `conda`.
-However, using `conda` can break more widely used `pip` if not managed carefully.
+However, using `conda` can interfere with the more widely used `pip` if not managed carefully.
 See [this article for example](https://www.anaconda.com/blog/using-pip-in-a-conda-environment).
+Once both `conda` and `pip` are installed together, an accidental package installation can break your environment.
-Encapsulating everything within a Docker container ensures excellent maintainability in this regard.
+Encapsulating everything within a Docker container ensures greater security and better maintainability in this regard.
 Here's how to run in a Docker container.
 You need to install both Docker and the Docker Container Toolkit.